bhj/KaraokeEternal/README.md

 ## Overview

 Karaoke Forever lets you host awesome karaoke parties without requiring proprietary apps, 3rd-party services or even an internet connection.
-Everyone gets a simple email/password-based account on your (local) server and can use their phone's browser to search and queue songs.
+Everyone gets a simple email/password-based account on your (local) server and can use their phone's browser to search, queue and favorite songs.
 The player is also browser-based and currently supports most .cdg (CD+Graphics) lyrics files with audio as well as YouTube channels (experimental).
 It takes a few bits and pieces to make all this work:

 ### Server